SAP/luigi/docs/navigation-configuration.md

 ## Nodes

 - **pathSegment** specifies the partial URL of the current segment.
-A static settings example reflects `luigidomain.test/settings`, while a dynamic, prefixed with colon, loads on any other value. **pathSegments** must not contain slashes.
+A static settings example reflects `luigidomain.test/settings`, while a dynamic one, prefixed with a colon, loads on any other value. **pathSegments** must not contain slashes.
 - **label** contains the display name of the navigation Node.
 - **hideFromNav** shows or hides a navigation Node.
 You can still navigate to the Node but it will not show up in the top or left pane.
 - **viewUrl** contains the URL or path to a view that renders when entering the navigation Node.
 Use either a full URL or a relative path.
 This value may consist of variables if you have specified a **navigationContext** with a dynamic **pathSegment**.
 If **viewUrl** is undefined, Luigi activates the child node specified in **defaultChildNode**.
 When both **viewUrl** and **defaultChildNode** are undefined, Luigi opens the first child of the current node.